The Sentinel (short story): Reception

+First appearance in 10 Story Fantasy, 1951.

 Algis Budrys found "The Sentinel" to be infuriating, saying that "one can raise a formidable reputation for profundity by repeating, over and over again, that the universe is wide and man is very small... while our instruments show that the universe is wide, they are our instruments and we managed somehow to build them.
 There is no evidence whatsoever that Man is that goddamned small."

 Singer-songwriter Roger McGuinn wrote and performed the song "Space Odyssey", whose subject is “The Sentinel”.
 It is the closing track on the 1968 album by the Byrds, The Notorious Byrd Brothers, and consists mostly of a Moog synthesizer and minimal instrumental accompaniment.
 The vocals are delivered in a "sea shanty" cadence.

 Influence on 2001: A Space Odyssey

 The story's plot and ideas were a significant influence on the development of the 1968 film 2001: A Space Odyssey by Stanley Kubrick and on the novel.
 Clarke and Kubrick adapted the short story and fused it with many other concepts.
 Clarke later expressed impatience with "The Sentinel" being described as the basis for the film:

 I am continually annoyed by careless references to "The Sentinel" as "the story on which 2001 is based"; it bears about as much relation to the movie as an acorn to the resultant full-grown oak.
 (Considerably less, in fact, because ideas from several other stories were also incorporated.)
 Even the elements that Stanley Kubrick and I did actually use were considerably modified.
 Thus the 'glittering, roughly pyramidal structure... set in the rock like a gigantic, many-faceted jewel' became—after several modifications—the famous black monolith.
 And the locale was moved from the Mare Crisium to the most spectacular of all lunar craters, Tycho—easily visible to the naked eye from Earth at Full Moon.